Nancy Potok: Career

-Potok has served on numerous Boards of Directors/Trustees including Chair, Board of Trustees for the Institute of Pure and Applied Mathematics (IPAM) at UCLA (2014-present); Chair, Board of Scientific and Technical Advisors for the non-profit Coleridge Initiative (2020-2022); member, Board of Directors, National Institute for Statistical Science (2018-present); member, Board of Directors, The Data Foundation (2019-present); member, Board of Advisors and editor, Harvard Data Science Review (2019-present).
+Potok has served on numerous Boards of Directors/Trustees including Chair, Board of Trustees for the Institute of Pure and Applied Mathematics (IPAM) at UCLA (2014–present); Chair, Board of Scientific and Technical Advisors for the non-profit Coleridge Initiative (2020–2022); member, Board of Directors, National Institute for Statistical Science (2018–present); member, Board of Directors, The Data Foundation (2019–present); member, Board of Advisors and editor, Harvard Data Science Review (2019–present).

-Potok served as an adjunct professor at the Trachtenberg School of Public Policy and Public Administration from 2011-1029.
-She is a Senior Fellow at the George Washington University Center for Excellence in Public Leadership, a Visiting Scholar at New York University, a Sage at the Partnership for Public Service, and a Fellow of the National Academy of Administration.
+Potok served as an adjunct professor at the Trachtenberg School of Public Policy and Public Administration from 2011 to 2019.
+She is a Senior Fellow at the George Washington University Center for Excellence in Public Leadership, a Visiting Scholar at New York University, and a Sage at the Partnership for Public Service.

 Publications

 Potok has published numerous white papers, book chapters, magazine articles, op-eds, blogs, and conference presentations and has appeared on many podcasts and radio broadcasts and webinars on topics related to data, statistics, and evidence building.